 Some parts of the brain show increased wakefulness activity during a microsleep episode, including those associated with sensory processing and paying attention.
 This “leveling up” may be the brain’s attempt to counteract the effects of putting some essential functions temporarily to sleep.

-The most frequent trigger of microsleep is sleep deprivation.
+The most frequent cause of microsleep is sleep deprivation.
 (8).
 Insufficient sleep may be a result of a sleep disorder such as insomnia, sleep apnea, or narcolepsy, or due to environmental or lifestyle factors such as night shifts or long working hours.
 Certain medications may also induce the feeling of excessive daytime sleepiness or drowsiness, which can raise the risk of microsleep.

 Boredom or monotonous, repetitive tasks may trigger microsleep even in a person who gets the recommended seven to nine hours of sleep each night.
 Microsleep is most likely to occur during times when the circadian rhythm dictates the body should be asleep, such as at dawn, late at night, or in the mid-afternoon.
 Studies show that vehicle accidents are most likely to happen between 1 and 4 am and 1 and 4 pm.

 Microsleep episodes tend to occur during the following types of activities:

 - Driving, particularly when traveling long distances or at night